Home Inspection in Victoria Harbour

 Why a Home Inspection is Non-Negotiable in Victoria Harbour

-55.9% of Victoria Harbour's active listings fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
+55.9% of Victoria Harbour's homes fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
 These are not cosmetic issues — they affect insurance eligibility and resale value.
 An RHI certified inspector identifies these before you sign.

 Questions about inspection in Victoria Harbour